-7. SEWRPC will also utilize Job Service of Wisconsin.
+6. SEWRPC will also utilize Job Service of Wisconsin.

 The Commission is committed to undertake good-faith efforts to contact and make use of recruitment and training services in the Region.
-Commission staff members are encouraged to refer minorities to apply for possible placement in Commission job vacancies.
+Commission staff members are encouraged to refer people of color to apply for possible placement in Commission job vacancies.